 In the past month, Mobile experienced hundreds of automobile accidents, some of which were fatal or resulted in critical injuries.
-At The Long Brothers, it is our goal to bring awareness to our community about the dangers you face every time you drive your car.
+At Long & Long, it is our goal to bring awareness to our community about the dangers you face every time you drive your car.

-Continue reading for our full December accident report on some of the most serious vehicle incidents that occurred in Mobile and cities across Alabama.
+Continue reading for our full December Alabama accident report on some of the most serious vehicle incidents that occurred in Mobile and cities across the state.
 If you have been injured in similar circumstances, please don’t hesitate to contact our Mobile, Alabama, car accident attorneys.
 We can help you understand your legal rights and determine whether or not you are entitled to compensation for your injuries.

 18-Wheeler Accident Near Saraland Closes I-65 for Over Three Hours